LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 This document describes how the Extensible Priorities scheme can be augmented to also apply to HTTP datagrams that are multiplexed with other flows or streams.
-It enhances the Priority signals sent by clients, with a new datagram-urgency (`du`) parameter and explains how this input is to be considered in server scheduling decisions for HTTP datagrams mapped to QUIC datagrams.
+It enhances the Priority signals sent by clients, with a new datagram-urgency (`du`) parameter ({{datagram-urgency}}) and explains how this input is to be considered in server scheduling decisions for HTTP datagrams mapped to QUIC datagrams; see {{server-scheduling}}.

+When HTTP datagrams are used for proxying UDP, additional use cases extending beyond UDP data transfer are supported by the use of context IDs; see {{Section 4 of !HTTP-UDP-PROXY=I-D.ietf-masque-connect-udp}}.
+The PRIORITY_UPDATE capsule type can be used to signal the datagram-priority of individual contexts; see
+{{capsule}}.

 ## Notational Conventions